Sakas19/Sakas19/README.md

 🔭 I specialize in frontend and app development, aiming to create seamless and dynamic user experiences.
 📚 Actively seeking opportunities to apply my knowledge and collaborate on innovative frontend projects.
-💬 Feel free to ask me anything related to programming or technology.
 ⚡ Fun fact: I'm a coffee aficionado and love trying different brews from around the world!